-A flexible compound is best for repairing leather and vinyl upholstery.
-We like Soft Filler to repair leather or vinyl that has:
+A flexible filler is best for repairing leather and vinyl upholstery that has:

-- scaly, cracking, or thinning areas where the finish has worn and suede or backing is exposed,
+- rough, scaly or thinning areas where the suede is exposed;

 Repairing peeling bonded, bicast, and polyurethane leathers is not recommended.
 See why and our solution.

-This video shows how to subpatch and repair a large hole as well as the scaly surroundings.
+This video shows how to subpatch and repair a large hole as well as the scaly surroundings using Soft Filler.

 - 00:30 – Cutting the subpatch